 How Long Does Double Eyelid Surgery Take to Heal?

 As with any other type of surgery, one can expect a significant amount of swelling after undergoing Asian Eyelid surgery.
 This reactive swelling is a normal response of the human body due to trauma, which is basically what surgery is—controlled trauma.

 Sometimes, patients will become concerned when they observe that the swelling around their eyes has not subsided, even 3 months after having had the surgery.
-An important point to keep in mind with regard to this is that, unlike superficial wounds on the rest of our bodies that can heal up completely in less than a month, surgical wound healing can take as much a year to fully manifest, because you are dealing not only with skin, but with the inner muscles and tissues as well.
+An important point to keep in mind with regard to this, unlike superficial wounds on the rest of our bodies that can heal up completely in less than a month.
+Surgical wound healing can take as much a year to fully manifest, because you are dealing not only with skin, but with the inner muscles and tissues as well.